LastProject-ESIEE/dummy-chargepoint/README.md

 ## 🤝 Feedbacks and contributions

 Even though we work hard on this project, there could be some bugs or improvements.
-However, you can contribute and help us implements improve this application.
+However, you can contribute and help us improve this application.
 Please feel free to contribute by [submitting an issue](https://github.com/LastProject-ESIEE/dummy-chargepoint/issues).
 Every contribution is welcome to make this project better every day !